sderenSFDC/sfdx-jenkins/README.md

 The Jenkinsfile can be dropped directly into the Jenkins job in the Jenkins UI OR it can be checked out of a repo each time the job runs.
 Here I've opted to commit the Jenkinsfile(s) to the repo and have Jenkins grab the latest version as a first step.
 This has the benefit of keeping the job configuration very simple and prevents Jenkins from "owning" your CI scripts.

-## Jenkinsfile(s) Examples
+## Jenkinsfile Examples

-There are multiple Jenkinsfiles included in this repo to showcase some of the different types of deployments made possible with sfdx.
 At a high-level, a Jenkinsfile contains a script that is executed to perform build automation tasks.
 In a Salesforce deployment context, this might include actions such as checking out your project from source control, creating a scratch org, deploying metadata, running unit tests, etc.

-There are two main examples in this repo, unpackaged and packaged deployments (Unlocked/2nd Generation Packaging):
+There are multiple Jenkinsfiles included in this repo to show examples of basic packaged and unpackaged deployments:

 **Jenkinsfile_unpackaged**